 Wat Phra Singh the temple of the Lion Buddha

-Wat Phra Singh is located in the western part of the old city centre of Chiang Mai.
+The Wat Phra Singh is in the western part of the old city centre of Chiang Mai.
 The Thai name of the temple is วัดพระสิงห์ which translates as the monastery of the Lion Buddha.
-In 1367 the temple became the home of a Buddha image called the Phra Singh (Lion Buddha) and was renamed, Wat Phra Singh.
+In 1367 the temple became the home of a Buddha image called the Phra Singh (Lion Buddha) and renamed Wat Phra Singh.

 History of the temple

 The temple’s full name is Wat Phra Singh Woramahaviharn.
-King Phayu was the fifth ruler of the Mengrai dynasty of the Lanna kingdom.
-He ruled from 1336 until 1355.
+King Phayu was the fifth ruler of the Mengrai dynasty of the Lanna kingdom and ruled from 1336 until 1355.
 He started the construction of the temple in 1345 to house the ashes of his father, King Khamfu.
 Initially, the temple was named Wat Lichiang Phra.
 Several buildings were added a few years later including a wihan.
-This is a shrine hall that contains the first Buddha images.
+It is a shrine hall that contains the first Buddha images.
 It is the assembly hall where monks and laypeople congregate.
-After the arrival of the Lion Buddha, the temple was renamed.
 It may have been the first monastery to house the Emerald Buddha, which later resided in Wat Chedi Luang.
 This Buddha image is now enshrined in Wat Phra Kaew in Bangkok.